bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 If messages has atleast one message, it seems to actually encode it into the JSON

+JJust found .decodeIfPresent in custom decoder.
+Not a bug afterall.

 ## Bug :bug: #4 : - Can't create new message in thread

 > Issues & Hypotheses